Ceara woodcreeper: Description

 The Ceara woodcreeper is a small, slim member of its genus, with a disproportionatly large head and a longish, slim, slightly decurved bill.
 The species is 15 to 18.5 cm long.
 The sexes have the same plumage.
-Adults have a mostly dusky face with a thin creamy to yellowish buff supercilium and often a pale eyering.
+Adults have a mostly dusky face with a thin creamy to yellowish buff supercilium and often a pale eye ring.
 Their crown and nape are blackish brown with small yellowish buff to cinnamon spots on the crown.
 The spots become streaks on the nape and sides of the neck and weakly continue onto the upper back.
 Their back and wing coverts are olive-brown to reddish brown.
 Their flight feathers, rump, and tail are rufous-chestnut with darker outer webs and tips on the flight feathers.
 Their throat is creamy yellow with a faint darker pattern.
 Their breast and belly are ochracous brown with a subdued scaly appearance from blurry dark-edged buff spots.
 Their undertail and underwing coverts are cinnamon.
 Their iris is dark brown, their maxilla blackish brown to dark horn (often with a darker base), their mandible pinkish to white (sometimes with a darker tip), and their legs and feet olive-gray to bluish gray.